Ryo-N7/Ryo-N7.github.io/_posts/2017-09-30-thrice-part-1.md

 ![](../assets/2017-09-30-thrice-part-1_files/unnamed-chunk-20-1.png)

-You can see that the the ridgelines are drawn from the densities of the data along time on the x-axis.
-The more numerous the amount of songs of any particular duration of time, the higher the ridges appear, with the overall effect being that of a mountain range tha can be compared across different groups, in this case Thrice's albums.
+You can see that the the **ridge lines** are drawn from the **densities** of the data along time (x-axis).
+The more numerous the amount of songs of any particular duration of time, the higher the ridges appear, with the overall effect being that of a mountain range that can be compared across different groups, in this case Thrice's albums.

 Now let's add some color (dark green = `#006400`, dark grey = `#404040`) and tinker with the scales a bit...